pajamaw/pajamaw.github.io/_posts/2016-07-19-javascript-google-mapsair-ports-api-flight-path-app.markdown

 ![Region capture 20.png](https://rubydoobiedoo.files.wordpress.com/2016/07/region-capture-20.png)

 So here we have our flight path being created if the fPoints array has two points.
-Further more we're usign the geodesic property to create a euclidian line, as planes generally don't burrow through the earth to get from one point to the other.
+Further more we're using the geodesic property to create a euclidian line, as planes generally don't burrow through the earth to get from one point to the other.
 Farther down, we've got a confirmation that reset's the map upon the function being called with a different number of fPoints.

 But wait how is the distance going to be calculated??